KFC faces boycott in China over meal toy promotion

 A top Chinese consumer group has called for a boycott of a KFC meal promotion, saying it encourages food waste.

-The China Consumer Association (CCA) says the promotion sent some customers into a buying frenzy.
+The China Consumers Association (CCA) says the promotion sent some customers into a buying frenzy.

 KFC launched the promotion last week with Pop Mart, a Chinese toy maker known for its mystery boxes.

-Customers are able to collect limited edition versions of large-eyed and round-faced Dimoo toy dolls when buying certain KFC set meals.
+Customers are able to collect limited edition versions of large-eyed and round-faced Dimoo dolls when buying certain KFC set meals.

 KFC "used limited-edition blind box sales to induce and condone consumers' irrational and excessive purchase of meal sets, which goes against public order, good customs and the spirit of the law", the state-affiliated CCA said in a statement.

-That led one customer to spend 10,494 yuan (£1,202; $1,649) on 106 of the meals in one go to collect the toys, while people also paid others to purchase meals for them, or just threw them away, the statement added.
+That led one customer to spend 10,494 yuan (£1,202; $1,649) on more than 100 of the meals in one go to collect the toys, while people also paid others to purchase meals for them, or just threw them away, the statement added.

-KFC launched the promotion to celebrate the 35th anniversary of the opening of its first outlet in mainland China.
+KFC launched the hugely popular promotion last week to celebrate the 35th anniversary of the opening of its first outlet in mainland China.

 Yum China, which operates KFC China, and Pop Mart did not immediately respond to requests for comment from the BBC.